rparkr/ML-practice/1,000 Wikipedia Articles/README.md

 **⚠ NOTE ⚠, 2-Nov-2021: only the first ~200 records are properly processed.** The error likely relates to saving article text in a .csv file, where some commas are not escaped, so they are treated as delimeters and separate the article text between multiple columns.

 Purpose: enhance data obtained through Wikipedia's API (Wikipedia_data.csv) with additional columns about each article in the dataset.
-I obtained this data using webscraping with Python's `requests` and `BeautifulSoup` libraries.
+I obtained this data by web scraping with the `requests` and `BeautifulSoup` Python libraries.
 File contains 1035 records, each record describes the randomly selected Wikipedia articles from the Wikipedia_data.csv dataset.
 Columns:
 * Page ID